 Her work in the area of health systems strengthening has focused primarily on the different pathways to effective community engagement strategies, including through NGO work in South Africa, Ghana, Botswana and rural Australia.
 Felicity will spend several years in the field as part of her research, conducting numerous interviews with a variety of patients in multiple settings.
 Her research has contributed to the formalization and implementation of health legislation in 25 countries.

 During her Master's degree in Public Health, Felicity worked in collaboration with the Medical Research Council in Cape Town, South Africa, to analyze local barriers to retention as part of the evaluation of long-term care measures in community health.
 She has contributed to policy dialogue on the health of refugees and migrants and has developed communication products to bring the human voice to international events.

-His vast and specific experience has allowed him to focus his work on the belief and passion for more "holistic" health systems, built to treat the whole person, based on cultural diversity and respect.
+Her vast and specific experience has allowed her to focus her work on the belief and passion for a more "holistic" health systems, built to treat the whole person, based on cultural diversity and respect.
 It is through her recent work experience at WHO and UNICEF that she became interested in visual epidemiology, exploring how videography can be used to convey powerful emotions and stories to advance global health issues and understanding of what constitutes "good health and well-being".
 Building on this approach, she joined Virginie in Cali, Colombia to observe and collaborate with the team of Colombian researchers as a videographer and visual analyst in the Colombian program established for about 40 children.

 She operates today as a Research & Account Manager at Common Threads in London, England.